raspberrypilearning/encoded-art/en/step_3.md

 **Add** in the code for each of your shape functions so that the drawing or image will appear when the function is **called**.

+Choose: What does your shape look like?
+Your shape could be:
+  - An image provided in the starter project
+  - An emoji 🎈 or text
+  - Drawn using a series of geometric shapes

 In the [Make a face project](https://projects.raspberrypi.org/en/projects/make-a-face/0){:target="_blank"}, you learnt how to use a group of geometric shapes to create some fun faces.
 You can use your skills from that project to help you draw your images.

 ### Shapes